Matteo-Buonastella/Move-Animation-Creator/README.md

 **No/Remove Background**
 * This option will remove any background from an animation.
 This includes both regular backgrounds like Shadow Ball and colored backgrounds like Absorb.
 Some moves cannot have their backgroud removed.
 A list of moves that can't have their background removed will be listed below.
 Any attempt to do so will be ignored

+## Background Scroll
+Some backgrounds are scrollable such as the Thunder background.
+If you choose to have a scrolling background, the entire animation from start to finish will have it's background scrolled.

+##Scroll Speed
+This setting will effect how fast the background will scroll vertically/horizontally.
+This setting has no effect if "No Scroll" is selected for the Background Scroll

 **Abbreviations**

 Some moves in the Animation dropdown list will have an abbreviation.
 The following list will explain what they mean